-- Events that include minors must track attendance of Vanderbilt students, faculty, staff, and affiliates through the Anchor Link attendance tracking proces.
+- Events that include minors must track attendance of Vanderbilt students, faculty, staff, and affiliates through the Anchor Link attendance tracking process.

-Registering a special event requires completion of the following steps:
+Registering an event requires completion of the following steps:

 - A new event must be created in Anchor Link in the appropriated organization’s Anchor Link site.